zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install-pxcentral.md

 ## Prepare air-gapped environments

-If your cluster is internet connected, skip this section.
+If your cluster is internet-connected, skip this section.
 If your cluster is air-gapped, you must pull the Portworx license server and related Docker images to either your docker registry, or your server.

 Pull the following required docker images onto your air-gapped environment: